arched-dev/flask-scheema/demo/basic/README.md

 ## Introduction

-Jumpstart your API development with `flask-schema` by integrating it into your Flask application.
+Jumpstart your API development with `flask-scheema` by integrating it into your Flask application.
 This guide walks you through setting up a robust API complete with an automatically generated OpenAPI documentation page, all with minimal changes to your existing Flask setup.

 ## Getting Started

-Follow these steps to integrate `flask-schema` into your Flask application and enjoy a fully functional API alongside comprehensive OpenAPI Redoc documentation.
+Follow these steps to integrate `flask-scheema` into your Flask application and enjoy a fully functional API alongside comprehensive OpenAPI Redoc documentation.

-### 1. Subclass DeclarativeBase for Flask-SQLAlchemy Integration
+## Implementing DeclarativeBase for Flask-SQLAlchemy Integration

-Your models should inherit from a base class equipped with a get_session method to facilitate database interactions for schema generation and queries.
+Ensure your models derive from a base class that provides a get_session method for database access.
+This setup is crucial for the API's ability to generate accurate schemas and perform database queries.

  - Extend DeclarativeBase and utilize `flask-SQLAlchemy` for seamless integration.
 View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/extensions.py#L10-L25)

-### 2. Configure Flask

-Introduce a few configuration values to Flask to enable `flask-schema` functionalities.

- - Set necessary Flask configuration values.
-View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/config.py#L8-L8)

-### 3. Initialize Flask-Scheema

-With all extensions set up, instantiate `flask-scheema` using your app's `app_context`.
-This step should follow the initialization of other extensions.

-Examples:

- - Initialize `flask-scheema` in your extensions' setup.
-View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/extensions.py#L26)
- - Further initialization within your app's context.
-View [Example1](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/__init__.py#L28)

-### 4. Organize Documentation with Meta Class

-Enhance your `SQLAlchemy` models by adding a Meta class to organize documentation tags effectively.

-Implement Meta class in your models for documentation structuring.
-View [Example](https://github.com/arched-dev/flask-scheema/blob/master/demo/basic/basic/models.py#L32-L36)

-## Implementing DeclarativeBase

-Ensure your models derive from a base class that provides a get_session method for database access.
-This setup is crucial for the API's ability to generate accurate schemas and perform database queries.

 For `flask-SQLAlchemy` users, the following implementation is recommended: